shredthaGNAR/list-of-my-starred-repos/README.md

 * [hjerpbakk/OpenFolderInVSCode](https://github.com/hjerpbakk/OpenFolderInVSCode): With this macOS service, you can quickly open any given folder as a project in Visual Studio Code from the Finders context menu.
 * [evanp/openfollow](https://github.com/evanp/openfollow): Search server to find people on the federated social web
 * [OpenHoldem/openholdembot](https://github.com/OpenHoldem/openholdembot): OpenHoldem Poker Bot (free, open-source poker-bot for Texas Hold'em and Omaha)   Please click the link below or Forum news.
-* [sozercan/OpenInCode](https://github.com/sozercan/OpenInCode): :open_file_folder: macOS Finder toolbar app to open current folder in Visual Studio Code
+* [sozercan/OpenInCode](https://github.com/sozercan/OpenInCode): 📂 macOS Finder toolbar app to open current folder in Visual Studio Code
 * [Ji4n1ng/OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal): ✨ Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
 * [dstark5/Openlib](https://github.com/dstark5/Openlib): An Open source app to download and read books from shadow library (Anna’s Archive)
 * [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as DeepSeek and Llama, as OpenAI compatible API endpoint in the cloud.